nelsestu/homebrew-pourhouse/README.md

 ### CLI Tools

 I’m still newer at writing formula/Ruby so bear with me here.
-The following are CLI utilities that are installed using `brew cask` as their binaries are already compiled.
-Use the same syntax to install as above (`brew cask install alisma`)
+Since homebrew no longer requires the use of `brew cask` and since it is smart enough to find things in your third party taps, you just use the same syntax to install as above (`brew install alisma`)

 |    App   | Vers. |   Min.
 OS  | Formula Name |
 | :------: | :---: | :--------: | :----------- |